 Things to know about July 4th fireworks

-Most fireworks displays occur around 10:00 PM.
+Most fireworks displays in the Seattle-Tacoma area occur around 10:00 PM.
 Sunset at this time of year in the Pacific Northwest is around 9:10 PM (with darkness about 30 minutes later).

-These big, public events start early in the day (around NOON, but it varies–some are a little earlier, some a little later) and go all day with music, free and paid entertainment, and options for food.
+These big, public events start early in the day (as early as NOON, but it varies–some are a little earlier, some a little later) and go all day with music, free and paid entertainment, and options for food.

 All of this fun can make for a very long day, especially if you go early to enjoy the pre-show festivities.
 So keep this in mind, especially depending on the ages of any kiddos you might have in tow.